Dornid/Trainee/README.md

   5.2 *.c *.h with cpp_check
   5.3 *.py with ???
 6. Place 'index.md' as README.md
+7. What is it?
+How it works? 'from functools import partial'

   TODO (cvs, findging work / training):
 1. hh.ru cv